 There is no one answer to this question as it depends on how many applications you are preparing, the complexity of your case, whether documents need to be translated, and how much time you have available to devote to the process.
 It is advisable to start thinking about the application process at least six months before you plan to submit your case to the Home Office.
 This will allow you to check the requirements, gather the evidence needed, have any translations completed, complete the Life in the UK test and any English language tests, complete your application form, and have everything checked over by an immigration Solicitor before submission.
 Preparing early will ensure that you can apply as soon as you are eligible and your case is carefully and fully prepared.

 How long will it take to process my ILR application?

-Using the standard application process, ILR applications take around six months to process, however, this may be faster in straightforward cases and longer for complex cases or those where UK Visas and Immigration (UKVI) have to carry out additional checks and request more documents before making a decision.
+Using the standard application process, ILR applications processing time is around 6 months.
+However, this may be faster in straightforward cases and longer for complex cases or those where UK Visas and Immigration (UKVI) have to carry out additional checks and request more documents before making a decision.
 UKVI states that applications may take longer: